nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 of tags is not cumulative.
 * You can remove all the person’s tags by typing `t/` without specifying any tags after it.
-* You can remove all the person’s financial plans by typing `fp/` without specifying any tags after it.
+* You can remove all the person’s financial plans by typing `fp/` without specifying any financial plans after it.
-* A person's appointment cannot in edited in this manner.
+* A person's appointment cannot be edited in this manner.
 Refer to [Schedule](#scheduling-an-appointment--schedule).

 Acceptable Values: Refer to [Argument Summary](#argument-summary).